 The MAC subheader consists of the following fields:

+- T: The Type field is a flag indicating whether the MAC subheader contains a Random Access Preamble ID, a Backoff Indicator, or a Padding indication.
+The T field is set to “0” to indicate the presence of a Backoff Indicator field in the subheader (BI) if the subheader is the first subheader in the MAC PDU; the T field is otherwise set to “0” to indicate that padding starts.
+The T field is set to “1” to indicate the presence of a Random Access Preamble ID field in the subheader (RAPID);

+- R: Reserved bit, set to "0";

 - BI: The Backoff Indicator field identifies the overload condition in the cell.
-The size of the BI field is [TBD] bits;
+The size of the BI field is 4 bits;

 - RAPID: The Random Access Preamble IDentifier field identifies the transmitted Random Access Preamble (see subclause 5.1.3).
-The size of the RAPID field is [TBD] bits.
+The size of the RAPID field is 6 bits.

-Editor's Note: Other fields (e.g. E/T in LTE) may be added later after having RAN2 agreements.
+Editor's Note: The size of RAPID field requires confirmation by RAN1.

 The MAC subheader is octet aligned.